Cavaliers in chaos after GM leaves on eve of pivotal summer

 “If no one appreciated you Griff I did, and hopefully all the people of Cleveland!”
 James posted.
 “Thanks for what u did for the team for 3 yrs!
 We got us 1(trophy).”

+On Tuesday, Gilbert met with former All-Star guard Chauncey Billups about a job in Cleveland’s front office, a person familiar with the talks told the AP on condition of anonymity.
+Billups, who has known Gilbert for years, does not have any executive experience so it’s unlikely he would replace Griffin.
+It’s more likely Billups would serve as an operations president and serve alongside a new GM.

 Griffin’s impact on the Cavaliers can’t be understated.
 While he did have the luxury of having James and All-Star guard Kyrie Irving on the roster to build around and Gilbert’s deep pockets, he pulled off the blockbuster trade for Kevin Love, fired coach David Blatt and replaced him with Tyronn Lue.
-He also plugged holes with veterans like Richard Jefferson, Channing Frye and Kyle Korver.
+He also plugged holes with veterans such as Richard Jefferson, Channing Frye and Kyle Korver.

 No, not everything worked out.
 Griffin, though, nurtured a championship culture and helped deliver Cleveland its first title since 1964.